NextLocLLM: Location Semantics Modeling and Coordinate-Based Next Location Prediction with LLMs: Method

 \textbf{Spatial Coordinates Embeddings}.
-Existing methods typically use numerical identifiers as location IDs to represent and encode location information.
-However, these discrete IDs neither capture the geographical relationships between locations nor enable effective transferability across different cities.
-Thus, we propose using spatial coordinates instead of discrete IDs to represent locations' geographic information.
+Existing methods typically rely on discrete location IDs to represent spatial information.
+However, these discrete IDs fail to capture the geographical relationships between locations and hinder generalization across cities.
+To address this, we represent locations using spatial coordinates of their centroids instead of discrete IDs.
 Specifically, we utilize Web Mercator coordinates, as they can reflect the spatial relationships between locations.
-At city level, the gap between geodesic distance and Euclidean distance under Web Mercator projection is minimal, making it suitable for practical applications~\citep{battersby2014implications,peterson2014mapping} (see Appendix~\ref{sec:loc2mer},~\ref{sec:mer bias}).
-While Web Mercator coordinates effectively capture spatial relationships within cities, the range in coordinates vary significantly between cities, which presents generalization challenges in zero-shot scenarios.
-To mitigate this, we apply normalization by scaling them to a standard normal distribution $N(0,1)$.
-The mean and variance for it are based on spatial coordinates from all mobility trajectory records in the target city, rather than the geographical data, as high population density areas are not always located at the geometric center of a city (see Fig.~\ref{fig:heatmap}).
-Finally, the normalized coordinates $(x',y')$ are transformed into spatial coordinates embeddings with a linear function: $E_{XY}=f_{xy}(x',y')\in \mathbb{R}^{l_{seq} \times d_{xy}}$.
+At city level, the gap between geodesic distance and Euclidean distance under Web Mercator projection is minimal, making it suitable for practical urban mobility tasks~\citep{battersby2014implications,peterson2014mapping}.
+While spatial coordinates effectively capture spatial relationships within cities, their raw ranges vary significantly between cities, posing a challenge for generalization in zero-shot scenarios.
+To mitigate this, we normalize the coordinates by scaling them to a standard normal distribution $N(0,1)$.
+The mean and variance for it are based on spatial coordinates from all trajectory visiting records , rather than from its geometric map, as areas with high population density often do not align with the city's geometric center~\cite{yabe2024yjmob100k}.
+The normalized coordinates $(x',y')$ are then transformed into spatial coordinates embeddings via a linear function:

+Another aspect to note is that NextLocLLM treats mobility individuals as free-moving particles within the urban space, unconstrained by road networks.
+This design choice enhances the model’s spatial flexibility and improves its transferability across different cities.

 \textbf{Trajectory Content Embeddings}.
-So far, we have obtained spatial coordinates embeddings $E_{XY}$, time embeddings $E_{T}$, day embeddings $E_{D}$, and stay duration embeddings $E_{Dur}$.
-To integrate these features, we first concatenate these embeddings for each trajectory to generate the combined content embeddings:
+So far, we have obtained four types of embeddings: spatial coordinates embeddings $E_{XY}$, time-of-day embeddings $E_{T}$, day-of-week embeddings $E_{D}$, and stay duration embeddings $E_{Dur}$.
+To integrate these features, we concatenate the embeddings for each timestep within a trajectory to form the combined content embeddings:

-After we obtain the combined content embeddings, we apply nonlinear functions $f_h$ and $f_c$, parameterized by multi-layer perceptrons (MLP), to convert these embeddings into LLM's embedding dimension $d_{llm}$ for the historical trajectory and the current trajectory respectively:
+After we obtain $E_{all_h}$ and $E_{all_c}$, we apply nonlinear transformations $f_h$ and $f_c$, implemented as multi-layer perceptrons (MLPs), to project these embeddings into the LLM’s embedding dimension $d_{llm}$: